 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-It is common that people do not visit deceptive pages suggesting that Adobe Flash Player might be or is out of date on purpose.
-Usually such pages get opened through clicked deceptive advertisements, other untrustworthy sites or by installed potentially unwanted applications (PUAs).
-If a browser opens shady pages by itself regularly, then it is very likely that some PUA is already installed on it.
+Generally, people do not intentionally visit deceptive web pages suggesting that Adobe Flash Player is out of date - these pages are opened through clicked deceptive advertisements, other untrusted sites or by installed PUAs.
+If a browser opens dubious pages automatically, a PUA is likely to already be installed.

 How did potentially unwanted applications install on my computer?

-Quite often unwanted apps get downloaded and/or installed through setups of other software.
-To be more precise, when they are included in various download and installation setups as additional offers that usually can be found in their setups such as "Custom", "Advanced", "Manual".
-When people download and/or install programs without changing those settings they allow for PUAs to be downloaded and/or installed as well.
-This distribution method of PUAs is known as "bundling".
-Also, unwanted downloads and installations can be caused by clicking deceptive advertisements that cause them by running certain scripts.
+PUAs are often downloaded and installed through the set-ups of other software.
+I.e., when they are included into download and installation set-ups as "additional offers".
+These can usually be found in "Custom", "Advanced", or "Manual" settings.
+When people download and install programs without checking and changing these settings, they allow PUAs to be downloaded and installed by default.
+This PUA distribution method is known as "bundling".
+Unwanted downloads and installations can also be caused by clicking deceptive advertisements that run certain scripts.

-Various third party downloaders, installers, Peer-to-Peer networks (e.g, torrent clients, eMule), unofficial pages, and other similar download, installation tools, channels are often used to distribute various PUAs.
-Therefore, software (and files) should be downloaded only from official websites and through direct links.
-Also, downloads and installations should not be completed without checking "Advanced", "Custom" and other settings.
-It is common that such settings mention offers to download and/or install additional, unwanted software.
-Furthermore, it is not safe to click advertisements that are displayed on various questionable websites.
-When clicked, those ads either open untrustworthy websites or cause unwanted downloads, installations.
-If there are any unwanted, suspicious extensions, add-ons, plug-ins installed on a browser, then they should be uninstalled right away.
-Software of this kind that is installed on the operating system should be removed too.
+Third party downloaders, installers, Peer-to-Peer networks (e.g, torrent clients, eMule), unofficial pages, and other similar download, installation tools, channels are often used to distribute PUAs.
+Therefore, software and files should be downloaded only from official websites and through direct links.
+Downloads and installations should not be performed without first checking "Advanced", "Custom" and other settings.
+These commonly mention offers to download and install additional, unwanted software.
+Do not click advertisements that are displayed on dubious websites.
+When clicked, these ads can open untrusted websites or cause unwanted downloads/installations.
+Remove any unwanted, suspicious extensions, add-ons, plug-ins installed on the browser immediately.
+Also remove software of this kind that is installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Screenshots of a fake Adobe Flash Player installer: